About

 Subject adjustments

 At UOW, we recognise that strong performance in subjects relevant to the degree you wish to study can be an indicator of likely success.
-If you do well in an HSC subject that is relevant to the UOW degree you’d like to study, you can earn up to three adjustment points.
+If you do well in an HSC subject that is relevant to the UOW degree you’d like to study, you can earn up to 3 adjustment points.
 These points will be automatically added when you apply through UAC.

 For more information, visit the UOW website.